Yankee Candle Offers Holiday Cheer All Year Long!

 There are numerous seasonal festivals and themed activities, with summer hayrides beginning Memorial Day and running throughout the season.

-Isadora Dunne is a writer working in the software industry in Boston MA.
+Isadora Medley is a writer working in the software industry in Boston MA.